Compare Yogurts

 Not sure where to start?

-If you're new to cultured dairy, Bulgarian Yogurt is the easiest entry point — mild, versatile, and approachable every day.
-If protein and bold flavour matter to you, Greek is the stronger choice.
-If you want the broadest range of live cultures, Kefir is worth exploring.
-And if you've never tried a curd, it's the closest thing to yogurt straight from the jar — before straining changes it.
+If you're new to cultured dairy, Bulgarian Yogurt is the most approachable entry point — mild, balanced, and easy to enjoy every day, with the highest probiotic count of the two yogurt styles.
+If protein and bold flavour matter most, Greek is the stronger choice.
+If you want the broadest range of live cultures and probiotic diversity, Kefir offers the widest cultured profile.
+And if you've never tried a curd, it's the closest thing to yogurt before straining changes it — soft, fresh, and delicate.